Last updated on January 3, 2026

 At about 6:30 PM, I walked to Temple Street Night Market to get a few night shots of the entrance.
 I was determined to get a bird’s eye view.
 So, I went up to the fourth floor of a car park building.
 When I got there, trees were blocking the view -_- I totally should have gone higher, but I didn’t have enough time because I wanted to catch the Symphony of Lights at the Tsim Sha Tsui Promenade (which starts at 8 PM once a day).
 Trying not to be too bitter, here is a shot of the Temple Street Night Market entrance gate from the ground.

-Made it to Tsim Sha Tsui five minutes before the buildings lit up!
+Made it to Tsim Sha Tsui five minutes before the buildings lit up with lights dancing to the beat of music!
+The outdoor lights show go on at 8 PM.

 The lights dance for 10 minutes.
-I totally recommend going to see this free show.
+I totally recommend going to see this free show at least once while you’re in the area.
 The lights are so pretty and it dances to the music.
+Best to go on a clear night.

 Dinner time!
 Also, met up with friends.
 This is my first time trying Din Tai Fung.
-They have several locations around the world, including the USA.
+They have several locations worldwide, including the USA.
+You will most likely find it in cities with large Chinese or Taiwanese communities.

 The xiao long baos (soup dumplings) were tasty!!
 We got one order of the pork xiao long baos and one order of the truffle xiao long baos.
 I think the pork tasted better.
 We also ordered wonton soup, beef noodle soup, grilled fish, and gai lan (Chinese broccoli).